 Caroline Allison, Head of IT for Manuka Health, said, “We were encouraged to keep it simple and not to think we were too different to other organisations.
 Understanding your business processes before you embark on a project like this is essential.”

-Philip Swierczynski, NZ Practice Lead, Analytics for DXC’s Oracle Practice, responded by saying, “One of the keys to success was Manuka Health’s willingness to collaborate and be guided.
+Philip Swierczynski, NZ Practice Lead, Analytics for DXC’s Practice for Oracle, responded by saying, “One of the keys to success was Manuka Health’s willingness to collaborate and be guided.
 The team weren’t fixed on rigid ideas.
 We brought our expertise from doing this elsewhere, and they willingly listened and embraced the change.
 DXC’s Accelerate Templates were invaluable since we don’t want to reinvent the wheel.
 It provides a best practice starting point which we adapt to suit individual business models, but only where necessary.”

 DXC delivered the Oracle EPM solution to provide budgeting, forecasting, management reporting, and cost analysis.
 Core functionality includes: